actions/dependency-review-action/README.md

 **Important**

-* The Action will only accept one of the two parameters, an error will be raised if you provide both.
+* The action will only accept one of the two parameters; an error will be raised if you provide both.
 * By default both parameters are empty (no license checking is performed).
 * We don't have license information for all of your dependents.
 If we can't detect the license for a dependency **we will inform you, but the action won't fail**.